 Some sales are seasonal, as in, you’ll see deeper discounts on summer clothing and outdoor “gear”, like patio furniture, at the end of summer, rather than at the beginning.

-It’s not that these items won’t be on sale at all during the summer, but the discounts will be deeper and more broad at the end of the season when retailers are trying to clear space for the new season’s merchandise.
+It’s not that these items won’t be on sale at all during the summer, but the discounts will be deeper and broader at the end of the season when retailers are trying to clear space for the new season’s merchandise.

-Some sales are tied to big shopping periods, like Valentine’s Day, Back to School or Christmas, when there’s an uptick in consumer interest in certain items.
+Some sales are tied to big shopping periods, like Valentine’s Day, Back to School, or Christmas, when there’s an uptick in consumer interest for certain items.
 And other sales occur when retailers are clearing space for new models or styles.

 Remember, there’s a lot of competition amongst retailers and they want you to shop with them instead of their competitors.
 Offering sales is a big part of how they entice you.